stephenhky/PyShortTextCategorization/docs/tutorial_textpreprocessing.rst

 ----------------------------

 The standard preprocessor is good for many general natural language processing tasks, but some users may want to define their own preprocessors for their own purposes.
 This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.

+If the user wants to develop a preprocessor that contains a few steps, he can make it by providing the pipeline, which is a list of functions that input a string and return a string.
+For example, let's develop a preprocessor that 1) convert it to base form if it is a verb, or keep it original;
+2) convert it to upper case; and 3) tag the number of characters after each token.

+Load the function that generates the preprocessor function:

+>>> from src.shorttext import text_preprocessor

+Initialize a WordNet lemmatizer using but some users may want to define their own preprocessors for their own purposes.
+This preprocessor is used in topic modeling, and is desired to be *a function that takes a string, and returns a string*.